ALE-Psych-Crew/ALE-Psych/README.md

 <details>
   <summary>Click to expand</summary>

-- Editors are unstable and may crash.
-Use Psych 0.7.3 for editor work.
-- Some performance issues may still exist.
 - Documentation is incomplete.
 - Certain HScript/Lua functions are missing.
-- Transitions, pause menu, game over, and default songs are not fully customizable.
-- Original week backgrounds are still in source; planned rewrite in HScript.
 - Options menu rewrite and note color customization are pending.
 - More Lua functions and extensible classes are planned.

 </details>